ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's by putting yourself in their perspective.

 The node is an actor performing an action.
 Every action is a reaction and causes a reaction.
-The trick is to connect a situation together by connecting the nodes/actions of different actors together across time, past and present.
-We connect different situations together.
+A grouping of nodes or actions by actors is called a situation or plot.

+We can then break down a situation hierarchically over time into subplots or subsituations.

-* Connect to the **situation**: What kind of situation is this action belonging to?
+* Connect to the **situation**: What kind of subplot is this?
-* Connect to the **actors**: What kind of actors are involved and what type of actors are they?
+* Connect to the **actors**: What kind of actors are involved in this subplot?
-* Visualise the **action**: Visualising the actions performed and what type of action it is?
+* Visualise the **action**: What actions are the actors performing?
-* Connect to the **past context**/actions: Understand the causal chain of actions and reactions that led up to this action by understanding context/motivations.
+* Connect to the **past context**/actions: Understand the previous subplots that led up to this subplot.
-* Connect to the **reactions**: Project the reaction of various actors to this action.
+* Connect to the **reactions**: Try and forecast how the next subplot evolves or subplots as a reaction to the current frame of reference.

-This is done by the atomic operation of:
+This is done by the atomic operations:

-* Putting yourself into the mind of an actor.
+* Putting yourself into the mind/perspective of an actor.

-Lastly, we can add a layer of categorization to situations, actors and actions to make connections between past and present situations of similar kind:

-The idea is that certain actors in certain situations perform the same actions over and over again, so you can generalize/categorize based on the past: The more you learn about past situations, the more you can apply it to similar situations in the future.
+* Visualising their actions and past actions in similar subplots.
+* Understanding their motivations.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">The most interesting thing in the world is trying to see if you can understand what drives other people, putting yourself in their place and mind</p>&mdash; Emanuel Derman @emanuelderman.bsky (@EmanuelDerman) <a href="https://twitter.com/EmanuelDerman/status/2013085648203239619?ref_src=twsrc%5Etfw">January 19, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>